mikewacker/age-verification/docs/DESIGN.md

 # Design

+*(Note: This is slightly out-of-date, but it still has lots of great information.)*

 ## Goals

 Many social media accounts are anonymous; protecting the anonymity of such accounts ia a key consideration.